Asian psychology: Movement

 Asian psychologists wanted to have an expanding role in the science of psychology, but felt limited due to the heavy western influence.
-Predominant figures in Asian psychology are Qicheng Jing in China, Hiroshi Azuma in Japan, Ku-Shu Yang in Taiwan, and Durganand Sinha in India.
+Predominant figures in Asian psychology are Qicheng Jing in China, Hiroshi Azuma in Japan, Ku-Shu Yang in Taiwan, Durganand Sinha in India, and Virgilio Enriquez in the Philippines.

 Asian American Journal of Psychology

-The Asian American Journal of Psychology® is the official publication of the Asian American Psychological Association and is dedicated to research, practice, advocacy, education, and policy within Asian American psychology.
-The Journal publishes empirical, theoretical, methodological, and practice oriented articles and book reviews covering topics relevant to Asian American individuals and communities, including prevention, intervention, training, and social justice.
-Particular consideration is given to empirical articles using quantitative, qualitative, and mixed methodology.
+The Asian American Journal of Psychology® is the official publication of the Asian American Psychological Association and focuses on research, practice, advocacy, education, and policy related to Asian American psychology.
+The journal publishes empirical, theoretical, methodological, and practice-oriented articles, as well as book reviews, addressing topics relevant to Asian American individuals and communities, including prevention, intervention, training, and social justice.
+Particular emphasis is placed on empirical studies employing quantitative, qualitative, and mixed-methods approaches.

 Asian Journal of Social Psychology

-The Asian Journal of Social Psychology stimulates research and encourages academic exchanges for the advancement of social psychology in Asia.
-It publishes theoretical and empirical papers by Asian scholars and those interested in Asian cultures and societies.
+The Asian Journal of Social Psychology promotes research and academic exchange aimed at advancing social psychology in Asia.
+It publishes theoretical and empirical research by Asian scholars, as well as by researchers with an interest in Asian cultures and societies.

-The Asian Journal of Social Psychology is partly funded by a Grant-in-Aid for Publication of Scientific Research Results from the Japan Society for the Promotion of Science.
+The journal is partially funded through a Grant-in-Aid for Publication of Scientific Research Results provided by the Japan Society for the Promotion of Science.